Ghezzo/meganomi/README.md

 # Mega Nomi Script

-A userscript with several extra features for nomi.ai
+A userscript with several extra features for nomi.ai Settings are available using the button in the top right corner of the page

 Leave input empty to go back to default